jh3nd3rs0n/argmatey/README.md

 ArgMatey is a Java annotation-based iterator-style command line arguments parser with completely customizable provided program usage and help.

+**Disclaimer**: ArgMatey is not production-ready but it aims to be.
+It is also subject to breaking changes.

 ## Contents

 -   [Features](#features)